 The disadvantages of using mobile hotspots are both power usage/battery drain and a stable connection.
 These devices require a lot of energy to transmit a connection to your device(s), and the battery could drain quickly.
 If you are using the mobile hotspot feature on your smartphone or tablet, this can also cause a significant battery drain.
 Additionally, mobile hotspots rely on broadband services and some areas may have issues holding stable connections.
 You might find that your digital signage is loading slowly or disconnecting.

-If you have any additional questions or concerns on using a WiFi, Ethernet, or mobile hotspot connection, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to connect with support.
+If you have any additional questions on using a WiFi, Ethernet, or mobile hotspot connection, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335..